-While the availability and use of telemedicine services is increasing annually, healthcare providers engaged in the provision of telemedicine services must carefully navigate numerous regulatory obstacles.
-Failure to abide by applicable laws may jeopardize the licensure of the healthcare provider, result in the imposition of monetary fines and penalties, and increase potential exposure to medical malpractice claims.
+While the availability and use of telemedicine services is increasing annually, healthcare providers engaged in providing telemedicine services must carefully navigate numerous regulatory obstacles.
+Failure to abide by applicable laws may jeopardize the licensure of the healthcare provider, result in monetary fines and penalties, and increase potential exposure to medical malpractice claims.

 Licensure presents the most obvious obstacle to the growth of telemedicine services, as state laws governing the provision of telemedicine services differ widely.
 Generally, healthcare providers are required to be licensed in the state in which the patient receiving the services is located.
 Certain states, like Texas, offer a special license for the provision of certain types of telemedicine services.

-To add to the complexity, there is no one consistent location for a provider to find the applicable rules.
+Adding to the complexity, there is no one location for a provider to find the applicable rules.
 In some states, these rules are found in statutes and regulations.
 In other states, they may be found in the rules, policies, and procedures of the state licensing boards.
-The standards of practice govern such critical issues as the establishment of a physician/patient relationship, informed consent, the standard of care for a telemedicine encounter, and e-prescribing.
-It is imperative that healthcare practitioners understand the regulatory landscape in all the states in which they practice.

-While the provision of telemedicine services has the potential to offer significant benefits to the general population, the government, and the healthcare industry through reduced costs and increased access to care, the technology is advancing at a faster pace than the law.
+While telemedicine services have the potential to offer significant benefits to the general population, the government, and the healthcare industry through reduced costs and increased access to care, the technology is advancing at a faster pace than the law.

 Marcie M. Damisch, JD, LLM, is a shareholder in Stradling’s Corporate practice group.
 Her practice is focused on the representation of healthcare providers and related entities.